IBM-Blockchain/blockchain-vscode-extension/tutorials/developer-tutorials/add-environment.md

 4. You will then be asked for the method for adding an identity chose `Provide JSON identity file from IBM Blockchain Plaform`.

+6. Browse to the location of the previously exported `Orderer Admin` file and select it.

+Finally you now need to add the identity for the certificate authority

+1. On the `Wallets` panel right click on `ibp-wallet` and choose `Add identity to wallet`.

+2. You will then be asked to provide a name for the identity.
+Enter `Org1 CA Admin` here.

+3. You will then be asked to provide an MSPID.
+Use `org1msp` here.

+4. You will then be asked for the method for adding an identity, select `Provide JSON identity file from IBM Blockchain Plaform`.

-6. Browse to the location of the admin file you exported previously and select the JSON file.
+6. Browse to the location of the previously exported `Org1 CA Admin` file and select it.

-You may be wondering why we don't have an identity file for the certificate authority.
-This is because the JSON for the certificate authority contains `enroll id` and `enroll secret` properties.
-These can be used to connect to the certificate authority node.
 </details>

 ---